oleksandrmaslov/wafer-zmk-config/README.md

 ### INSPIRATION

-Personally i was inspirated by a [Totem Keyboard](https://github.com/GEIGEIGEIST/TOTEM) and a [Mikehive](https://github.com/mikeholscher/zmk-config-mikefive) but wanted to feature a nice view and magnets for usability.
-To make this possible I have to aprecciate Rasmus for introdusing me to the isp1807
+Inspired by the [Totem Keyboard](https://github.com/GEIGEIGEIST/TOTEM) and [Mikehive](https://github.com/mikeholscher/zmk-config-mikefive), but with a slimmer profile and magnets for usability.
+Big thanks to Rasmus for introducing me to the ISP1807.

 ### HELP FIXING THINGS

-People who helped me create this board and fix stuff
+People who helped me create this board and fix stuff:

 #### PCB
 - [Rasmus Koit](https://github.com/rasmuskoit)